abritopach/deno-movies-api-rest/README.md

     vim ~/.bashrc
 ```

-After that command, please add this line end of file and save and exit
+After that command, please add this line at end of file and save and exit.

 ```bash
     // LINUX